* What's the basic goal here?

 * What do you mean by "all of the elements of biodiversity"?

-Ecosystem-types subsume the total biodiversity of the country.
-They constitute a complete classification of all of the country's land and water areas.
-Ecosystem-types contain biota some of the individual species of which have not yet been identified by science, and it is for this reason that the NHCDC includes ecosystem-types among the elements on which it amasses data.
+Another perspective; Ecosystem-types subsume the total biodiversity of the jurisdiction.
+They constitute a complete classification of all land and water areas.
+Ecosystem-types contain biota, some of the individual species of which have not yet been identified by science, and it is for this reason that the NHCDC includes ecosystem-types among the elements on which it amasses data.
 Ecosystem-types represent a "coarse filter" on biodiversity, compared to the "fine filter" that data about individual species represents.
 Classification of ecosystem types is a special part of the overall Natural Heritage methodology.
 The protocols of classification have been worked out by ecologists in the network over many years and are constantly being researched.

 * What is the mission of a NHCDC?
 Give me an idea of its data.